djbartolini/team-generator/README.md

   This app is covered under the MIT license: [MIT](https://opensource.org/licenses/MIT)

   ## Support
-  If you encounter problems with this README generator, please reach out to me on GitHub at: https://github.com/djbartolini, or email me at dan.barto@gmail.com
+  If you encounter problems with this app, please reach out to me on GitHub at: https://github.com/djbartolini, or email me at dan.barto@gmail.com.